Westbrook scores 34 in return, but Thunder roll past Rockets

 OKC‘s SPECIAL UNIFORMS

-The Thunder wore special gold and grey City Edition uniforms designed in partnership with the Oklahoma City National Memorial & Museum to commemorate the upcoming 25th anniversary of the April 19, 1995 bombing of the Alfred P. Murrah Federal Building in downtown Oklahoma City.
+The Thunder wore special gray and gold City Edition uniforms.
+They were designed in partnership with the Oklahoma City National Memorial & Museum to commemorate the upcoming 25th anniversary of the April 19, 1995, bombing of the Alfred P. Murrah Federal Building in downtown Oklahoma City.

 UP NEXT